k8ssandra/k8ssandra/docs/content/en/docs/getting-started/_index.md

 * 1.19
 * 1.20

-To verify your K8s version:
+To verify your K8s server version:

 ```bash
 kubectl version